Rover to Announce First Quarter 2023 Financial Results on May 8, 2023

-/EIN News/ -- SEATTLE, April 17, 2023 (GLOBE NEWSWIRE) -- Rover Group, Inc. (Nasdaq: ROVR) (“Rover” or the “Company”), the world’s largest online marketplace for pet care, today announced that it will report first quarter 2023 financial results after market close on Monday, May 8, 2023.
-On the same day, management will host a conference call and webcast to discuss Rover’s financial results, recent developments, and business outlook at 1:30 p.m.
+SEATTLE, April 17, 2023 (GLOBE NEWSWIRE) -- Rover Group, Inc. ROVR ("Rover" or the "Company"), the world's largest online marketplace for pet care, today announced that it will report first quarter 2023 financial results after market close on Monday, May 8, 2023.
+On the same day, management will host a conference call and webcast to discuss Rover's financial results, recent developments, and business outlook at 1:30 p.m.
 PT (4:30 p.m.
 ET).

 A copy of the press release with the financial results will be available on Rover's Investor Relations website at https://investors.rover.com/ prior to the commencement of the live call and webcast, along with an Investor Presentation and Non-GAAP Reconciliation Supplement posted under the "News & Events-Presentations" section.